MichaelSodeke/MIchaelSodeke/README.md

 My aim is to apply this specialty to Data Science and the Financial Markets.
 In addition, my future goal is to work as a Quant Developer.

+I chose **Data Science** as a career because I was interested in modeling complex
+systems: social, economic, biological, financial, etc. So I paid for and enrolled in Andrew Ng's *Stanford* Machine Learning Certification program, where I learned how to implement supervised and unsupervised machine learning algorithms, such as linear regression, logistic regression and nueral networks, as well as anomaly detection.
+The course was interesting and revealed how essential mathematics was in this field.
+However, I wanted to know if there was a relation between Data Science and Machine Learning.
+I later discovered the Data Science pipeline and how to implement it through the *Johns Hopkins University* Data Science Certification program.
+Through this program, I also discovered that Machine Learning was part of the pipeline, refered to as Predictive Analysis.
+During my free time, I participated in a volunteer program created by *NASA* called Disk Detective that involved analysing and classifying celestial objects to help scientists better understand planetary formation.
+Also, I interned as a Sector Analyst for the Davis Investment Group where I was assigned to keep track of certain stocks held by the firm.
+Paying close attention to news surrounding key economic sectors, and how they affected each other, was essential.
+In addition, I recently participated in a computer science competition called **PicoCTF** sponsored by *Carnegie Mellon University*.
+The competition was a great way for me to improve my programming and network security skills.

 ## SKILLS
 <code><img height="50" src="https://brandeps.com/logo-download/D/Debian-logo-vector-01.svg"></code>